ShirinNagle/theory-algos-project/README.md

    ### Description
    Repository contains a program written in the C programming language to calculate the SHA512 value of an input file.
 The program takes the name (or path of the file) as a command line argument and outputs the SHA512 digest of the file.
-The program compiles using gcc, please see the next section called Compiliation Instructions for further explanation.
+The program compiles using gcc, please see the next section Compiliation Instructions for further explanation.
    The following files are included in the repository, SHA512 file, Makefile, test files and this README.

    ### Compilation instructions
    To run the program, clone the repository by clicking on the green button titled code.
-Click on the copy button to the rigth of the address or copy the address.
+Click on the copy button to the right of the address or copy the address.
    Open a folder on your local machine.
 On the command line navigate to the folder, for example if the folder is called SHA512Algorithm and is located on the Desktop
 of your local machine the path should look something like the below.<br>
    C:\Users\xxxxxx\Desktop\SHA512Algorithm<br>
    Once in the correct location enter git clone and the copied address.
 Press enter.
 This will clone the repository to this folder. change directory into the folder theory-of-algos-project, enter cd theory-of-algos-project on the command line.
 To run the program you can enter the following command make 512SHA, then enter ./512SHA input.txt this will generate the sha512 digest of the file.
 To test if the digest is correct there is a make test option.
-   Simply enter make test and the program will output an expected result using the built in sha512sum function, an actual result using the 512SHA program I have written
+   Simply enter make test and the program will output an expected result using the built in sha512sum function, an actual result using the 512SHA program I have written.
+To test other inputs, replace the contents of input.txt and run the make test command again.
    If the expected and actual results match the program will display pass, if they don't match the program will display fail.